WILLSCOTT-ADP-GRANTONSTATION-19-cropped

 Approach + Solution

-Our sensitive redevelopment of the station building will provide users with around 6,000sqft of flexible office space over two floors.
+Our sensitive redevelopment of the station building will provides users with around 6,000sqft of flexible office space over two floors.
 A new entrance, feature stair and lift ensure safe and intuitive access for the local community.
 We also undertook fabric repairs, and upgraded the thermal performance, heating, lighting and natural ventilation to further improve the internal environment.

 Outside the building, our landscape team designed an engaging new space that is sensitive to the station building’s historic context.